useflyyer/flyyer-js/README.md

 ## Usage

-After installing the gem you can format URL as:
+After installing this module you can format URLs just like this example:

 ```js
 import Flayyer from "@flayyer/flayyer";